8 Destinations Where Canadians Can Do Remote Work Without a Visa

 remote work Canada

 Leave Canada to work?
-If Covid-19 has anything positive to offer us, it’s that the professional landscape is rapidly shifting towards remote work.
+The professional landscape is rapidly shifting towards remote work.
 With the ubiquitous rise of video technology, messaging apps, and project management software, a lot of workers in different industries are moving toward permanent remote work.
 You can stay home and work in your pyjamas in your hometown, or you can work in your pyjamas in a different country.

 Australia